These are some of my latest artworks. To see more and possibly buy one go to our sister blog at ArtByColin

 Anyway to cut a long story short Kathy didn’t reply to the texts and so at 9:45pm I had to strike back out on the Gower Way.
 As I hit the path I was reminded of that scene in American Werewolf in London as the guys leave the Slaughtered Lamb and cross the moors.
 Just as I thought that I heard a wolf (dog) howl.
 I began to wish I’d brought Excalibur with me.
 Anyway the headphones went on and I started singing along at the top of my voice to Noel Richards ‘There is power in the name of Jesus’ and ‘He is our Fortress.’
 As darkness descended the sight of me with an iPhone torch on my own singing loudly was probably enough to scare off all but the hardiest demons! (and werewolves).
 Exhausted I got back to the camper-van at close to 11pm and a dozing Kathy who was suitably chagrined as she’d ignored my texts.
 Needless to say I slept well.
 In fact I slept in so was late to help the wonderful Anita and Pam with breakfast.
 They were very forgiving.
 They do what it says on the tin 😉

-Afterwards we met up with Ben and had the best Steak and Ale pie ever at The Red Lion on Parliament Street.
+Afterwards we had the best Steak and Ale pie ever at The Red Lion on Parliament Street.
 Then another 4 hour journey back to Nicholaston House arriving at 1:30.
 Kathy had to be up at 7 to serve breakfast but I was only needed at 9 to go in the office 🙂

 We had a lovely walk last night down from the house past the farm onto the beach at one end of Oxwich Bay.
 Watched the sun set as we strolled back across the cliffs with a wander over to Three Cliffs Bay one of the most wonderful bays you will see in Wales.
 We woke up with the dawn chorus to another beautiful blue sky day.
 We were Up early as Kathy was serving breakfast with Anita the amazing Hungarian housekeeper and I was cooking breakfast with Gary one of the chefs also from Hungary.
 Seems I will be expected to do breakfast on my own later.
 Again trying to lose weight will be a problem.
 It’s so hard to resist a full English breakfast when you’ve actually cooked it!
 Learning also about checks and recording for food health and safety.
 There are so many fridges and freezers in this place.